 - Content accessibility that allows AI systems to properly index and reference your material

-- Site architecture that prioritizes thematic relationships and topical depth
+- Site architecture that prioritizes thematic relationships and topical depth — see our complete AEO explainer for implementation details

 The Competitive Advantage